How to use a loop (for label) to traverse and display a content list?

-In Anqi CMS, we frequently deal with content lists whether it is displaying article lists, product catalogs, navigation menus, or friend links.To dynamically display this content on the website front-end, powerful looping functions are indispensable.forTag) to iterate and display your content list.
+In AnQi CMS, whether it is to display article lists, product catalogs, navigation menus, or friend links, we will frequently deal with content lists.To dynamically display this content on the website front-end, a powerful loop function is indispensable.Today, let's delve deeper into how to use the loop in the Anqi CMS template (forTag) to traverse and display your content list.

-forThe core syntax of Tag: Make content dynamic
+forThe core syntax of the tag: make the content dynamic

-The template syntax of Anqi CMS is similar to Django and Blade, very intuitive.
-When you need to handle a set of data, forTags are your helpful assistant.
-Its basic structure is very simple:
+The template syntax of AnQi CMS is similar to Django and Blade, very intuitive.
+When you need to handle a group of data,forTags are your helpful assistants.
+Their basic structure is very simple:

 {% for item in collection %}